xmcodings/FallDetection-yolov3/yolo/README.md

 run controller for full option(webcam, arduino, android)

-run controller_wo_arduand for only webcam and monitering
+run controller_wo_arduand for only webcam and monitoring

 run video_tester to input videos